gabanz/workshop-astra-tik-tok/README.md

 To know more about roles of each token you can have a look to [this video.](https://www.youtube.com/watch?v=nRqu44W-bMU)

 ### 7. Configure and connect database
- * In the repository directory run the following command to set up your Astra environment.
+ * In the repository directory run the following command to set up your Astra DB environment.
 This will verify the database you created earlier or create a new one for you if it can't find your database.
  ```
  npm exec astra-setup tiktok_workshop_db tiktok_keyspace
 ```